VUEngine/vuengine.github.io/documentation/tutorial/sound-and-rumble.md

 ---
 layout: documentation
 parents: Documentation > Tutorial
-title: Final touches
+title: Sound and Rumble
 ---

-# Final touches

-The game is almost completed, it is just missing some feedback in the form of sound effects and even rumble effects, thanks to [RetroOnyx](https://www.retroonyx.com/product-page/virtual-boy-rumble-pack)'s RumblePak.

-## Sound Effects
+# Sound Effects

 Lets add a sound effect when the disk hits something and one when either side scores a point.
 Download the effects from [here](https://github.com/VUEngine/Pong/tree/main/assets/Sounds/FX) and place them in *assets/Sounds/FX*.
 And download the header here from [here](https://github.com/VUEngine/Pong/blob/main/headers/Sounds.h) and place it in the *headers/* folder.